Usahayuk-Capstone-Project/Mobile-Development/README.md

 ## APPLICATION DEVELOPMENT
 In the application development part, we used Android Studio as the IDE and wrote all the codes in Kotlin language.
-For all the processes that we have gone through in making this application, you can simply check the [commits that i made in this repository](https://github.com/Usahayuk-Capstone-Project/Mobile-Development/commits/main)
+For all the processes that we have gone through in making this application, you can simply check the [commits that we made in this repository](https://github.com/Usahayuk-Capstone-Project/Mobile-Development/commits/main)